-A new study, by the University of Miami Miller School of Medicine public health scientists in collaboration with the county’s Mosquito Control Division, suggests that mosqitos that trasmits deadly viruses are now a year-round threat to Miami-Dade County.
+A new study by the University of Miami Miller School of Medicine public health scientists, in collaboration with the county’s Mosquito Control Division, suggests that mosquitos that transmit deadly viruses are now a year-round threat to Miami-Dade County.

 Dr. Beier said the U.S. Centers for Disease Control and Prevention supports the ongoing collaboration between the Miller School and the Miami-Dade County Mosquito Control Division.
 “Establishing a state-of-the-art surveillance system provides a foundation to inform and guide public health decision-making.”

 Study co-author Chalmers Vasquez, director of research for Miami-Dade County Mosquito Control, said a total of 2.7 million mosquitoes were collected from August 2016 to November 2018 in 191 traps.
 “We covered the entire county with an emphasis on Miami Beach and Wynwood, as well as Little River,” he said.
 “These communities experienced locally transmitted Zika cases in 2016, and have large numbers of visitors, who may bring in mosquito-borne arborviruses from other countries.”